LeAdQA: LLM-Driven Context-Aware Temporal Grounding for Video Question Answering: Experiments

 \subsubsection{Implementation Details.}

-Our framework integrates causal reasoning, multimodal alignment, and efficient inference for comprehensive video understanding.
-First, we employ GPT-4o~\cite{achiam2023gpt} to enhance question-answer pairs by inferring implicit causal relationships through constrained text generation.
-For visual-textual alignment, we adopt the MomentDETR~\cite{lei2021detecting} through CLIP (ViT-B/32)~\cite{radford2021clip}, augmented by a multimodal processor featuring $k$ attention layers.
-Each layer contains 1024 hidden dimensions and 8 attention heads, complemented by specialized output heads.
-The temporal reasoning module consists of four transformer encoder layers, configured with 0.1 drop path rate for attention layers and 0.5 for input projection.
-For each question's five candidate descriptions, we generate top-k predictions ($k \in \{1,3,5\}$) and apply multi-threshold NMS ($\tau \in [0.1,0.9]$) to consolidate temporally aligned intervals while preserving visual cues.
-For interval reasoning, we set up four multimodal transformer encoder layers, each configured with 1024 hidden dimensions, 8 attention heads, a 0.1 drop path rate for transformer layers, and 0.5 drop path rate for the input FFN projector.
+Our framework integrates causal reasoning, multimodal alignment, and efficient inference to enable comprehensive video understanding.
+We first employ GPT-4o~\cite{achiam2023gpt} to enhance question-option pairs by inferring implicit causal relationships via constrained text generation.
+We adopt UniVTG~\cite{lin2023univtg} as our grounding model, which consists of 4 Transformer encoder layers.
+Each layer is configured with 1024 hidden dimensions and 8 attention heads, along with specialized output heads for downstream prediction.
 Each question is equipped with five descriptions and we select top-k ($k \in \{1,3,5\}$) predicted intervals.
-Multiple overlap thresholds $[0.1, 0.3, 0.5, 0.7, 0.9 ]$ guide interval retention or merging decisions based on temporal alignment, enabling visual cue integration.
-Our final answer generation leverages Tarsier-7B and Tarsier-34B~\cite{wang2407tarsier} models with uniform, interval-focused, and hybrid sampling strategies.
-We evaluate performance across $[1, 2, 4, 8, 16, 32, 48]$ frames to balance accuracy and efficiency. with Tarsier-7B running on a single A100 40GB GPU and Tarsier-34B requiring two A100 40GB GPUs.
-The computational overhead primarily stems from the Tarsier model inference, while our lightweight localization model adds negligible cost compared to the MLLM's processing demands.
+Multiple overlap thresholds $ [0.1, 0.3, 0.5, 0.7, 0.9 ]$ guide interval retention or merging decisions based on temporal alignment, enabling visual cue integration.
+Our final answer generation leverages Tarsier-7B, Tarsier-34B~\cite{wang2407tarsier} and Qwen2.5-VL-3B-Instruct and Qwen2.5-VL-7B-Instruct\cite{Qwen2.5-VL} models with uniform, interval-focused, and hybrid sampling strategies.
+We evaluate performance across $[1, 2, 4, 8, 16, 32, 48]$ frames to balance accuracy and efficiency.
+We do our experiments on four A100 40G GPUs.